smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Treatment method

   Deliberate errors will be introduced to the age and year fields, level 3 area id, and the date formats will change between years.
 There will only be one data cleaning feature per year.
 This is to facilitate data loader test cases.
-At a later duplicates will be aded.
+At a later duplicates will be added.

 From August: